ryouze/wa_color/docs/README.md

 ```

-c) mail - send debug e-mail to all recipients in `./config/secret.json`, then quit (no web scraper)
+c) mail - send debug e-mail to all recipients in `./config/secret.json`, then quit (no web scraper).

 ```bash